EwanColquhoun/wawaswoods/README.md

 ### Content

 * The font came from [Google Fonts](https://fonts.google.com/).
+* The map is embedded from [Google Maps](https://www.google.com/maps).
 * The colour palate was compiled by [Colormind](http://colormind.io/).
 * The icons came from [Font Awesome](https://fontawesome.com/).
 * The form validation idea came from a [YouTube tutorial](https://www.youtube.com/watch?v=fNcJuPIZ2WE).
 * The code for the Safari specific styling was inspired by an example on [Stack Overflow](https://stackoverflow.com/).
-* The code for the Project Sliders came from this example on [The Code Player](https://thecodeplayer.com/walkthrough/css3-image-slider-with-stylized-thumbnails).
+* The inspiration for the Project page sliders came from this repository on [GitHub](https://gist.github.com/zhilinskiy/4603199).
 * [Balsamiq](https://balsamiq.com/wireframes/) was used to create the wireframes.